neologd/mecab-ipadic-neologd/README.md

     ./configure --with-charset=utf8; make; sudo make install

 - xz
-    - Use to decompress a xz package of a seed of mecab-ipadic-neologd
+    - Use to decompress a xz package of a seed of mecab-ipadic-NEologd

 Please install at any time other lack library.